bzhanggg/bzhanggg.github.io/content/research.md

 Advisor: Dr. Srinivas Narayana Ganapathy, Rutgers University

-We explore techniques to parallelize packet-processing code across multiple CPU cores, and building compilers to automatically translate single-core code to run efficiently on multi-core CPUs.
-I use eBPF for packet processing and clang as the compiler frontend.
+We explore techniques to parallelize packet processing code across multiple CPU cores, and building compilers to automatically translate single-core code to run efficiently on multi-core CPUs.
+We use eBPF for packet processing and clang as the compiler frontend.

 ## Decentralized optimization for learning over networks